A Correlation Information-based Spatiotemporal Network for Traffic Flow Forecasting: Comparison and Analysis Beyond Performance

-We represent the temporal correlation information as~\equref{equ:TCorr}.
-The PEMS07 and PEMS08 datasets are the highway traffic flow datasets, while the HZME inflow and outflow datasets are the metro crowd flow datasets.
-As shown in~\figref{fig:TCorr-datanode} and~\tabref{tab:TCorr-avg}, the weekly data have the highest degree of correlation with the prediction data on the highway traffic flow datasets, while the daily data have the highest degree of correlation with the prediction data on the metro traffic flow datasets.
+In this subsection, we consider the four real-world datasets.
+Different datasets have different temporal correlation information representations, as shown in~\figref{fig:TCorr-datanode}.
+For the sake of analysis, we sum and average the scores of all sensors, as shown in~\tabref{tab:TCorr-avg}.
+It is obvious that the weekly data have the highest correlation degree with the prediction data on the highway traffic flow datasets (PEMS07 and PEMS08).
+In contrast, the daily data have the highest correlation degree with the prediction data on the metro traffic flow datasets (HZME (inflow) and HZME (outflow)).

-It is reasonable that the highway traffic flow datasets are collected from the highway of California, which reflect the characteristics of long-distance travel, while the metro crowd flow datasets are collected from the metro in Hangzhou, which reflect the characteristics of short-distance travel.
-Because of these different characteristics, temporal correlation information has different representations in historical periodic data.
-A case study of four real-world datasets can be found in \secref{sec:TCorr-case-study}.
+It is reasonable that these four datasets have different temporal correlation information representations.
+As stated in~\secref{sec:datasets}, the highway traffic flow datasets (PEMS07 and PEMS08) and the metro crowd flow datasets (HZME (inflow) and HZME (outflow)) are collected from different locations and environments.
+Concretely, highway traffic flow datasets are collected from highway roads in California, which reflect the characteristics of long-distance travel.
+In contrast, the metro crowd flow datasets are collected from the metro in Hangzhou, which reflects the characteristics of short-distance travel.

-The different TCorr representations on the four datasets indicate that different data selection schemes should be made for training.
-To verify the accuracy of these representations, we adopt six different input data selection schemes on the HZME (outflow) dataset, as shown in~\figref{fig:TCorr-outflow}, where $h1$ ($h0$), $d1$ ($d0$), and $w1$ ($w0$) denote that the input data (do not) contain hourly, daily and weekly data, respectively.
-The figures illustrate that the best model can be achieved with the $h1d1w0$ scheme.
-Although the $h1d1w1$ scheme contains more data for training, the data will lead to unstabilized contextual features.
-The results of different data selection schemes confirm that hourly and daily data are the appropriate input for CorrSTN on the HZME (outflow) dataset.
-Additionally, it verifies the correctness of TCorr and supplies the best data selection scheme to select the appropriate periodic data, as stated in~\secref{sec:TCorr-define}.

-In summary, TCorr provides a reliable representation and an effective data selection scheme for periodic data.
-By the scheme, we select different periodic data for highway traffic flow and metro crowd flow data and achieve the best predictive performance of all baselines.